 This Baked Ricotta Cheesecake with Lemon is super creamy, light, fluffy and packed with flavours - you would never guess it's a baked cheesecake!
 It is a crowd-pleasing dessert the whole family will love.

-Cheesecakes may not be my every day go-to cakes, but man… this one is seriously addictive and will leave you craving for more!
-The texture of this cheesecake, created by the combination of cream cheese and ricotta, is seriously light and creamy!
+Cheesecakes may not be my every day go-to cakes, but man... this one is seriously addictive and will leave you craving for more!
+The texture of this cheesecake, created by the combination of cream cheese and ricotta, is oh so light and creamy!

 This Baked Ricotta Cheesecake with Biscuit Base is simply a classic.
 The type of recipe you can serve over and over again, and always get a happy reaction to.
 Just like this Lemon Ricotta Cake, this cheesecake has a perfect balance between sweetness and sourness, which a delicious crunch added by the biscuit base.

 The Cheesecake biscuit crust is made with 2 ingredients only.
 Easy!
 But the lemon ricotta cream is just as simple.
 6 Ingredients and made with your mixer in one bowl, making a cake could not be more easy!

 Like I said...
 2 ingredients only (scroll down to recipe card for all quantities):

 - Biscuits - I used Digestive Biscuits as Graham Crackers aren't really a thing in Australia.
 But you can basically make a cheesecake base with any type of Digestive, Shortbread Biscuits - or graham crackers.

 To add a slightly different flavour, you can also make the crust with some Spiced Cookies (Gingerbread, Speculoos,...) like I used for my Raspberry and Passion Fruit Cheesecake.

 The lemon ricotta filling is made with the expected baked cheesecake ingredients, with the addition of Ricotta Cheese and Lemon (scroll down to recipe card for all ingredients and quantities):